voltrevo/one-to-one-screen-annotations-sample-apps/ios/README.md

 ![logo](../tokbox-logo.png)

-# OpenTok Screensharing with Annotations Sample for iOS<br/>Version 1.1.0
+# OpenTok Screensharing with Annotations Sample App for iOS<br/>Version 1.1.0

 ## Quick start

-This section shows you how to prepare, build, and run the sample application.

 ### Install the project files

 Use CocoaPods to install the project files and dependencies.

 1. Install CocoaPods as described in [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).
-1. Add the following line to your pod file: ` pod ‘OTScreenShareKit’  `
+1. Add the following line to your pod file: ` pod 'OTScreenShareKit'  `
 1. In Terminal, `cd` to your project directory and type `pod install`.
 1. Reopen your project using the new `*.xcworkspace` file.